hermeznetwork/docs/docs/users/coordinator.md

 NLevels = 32
 ```

-At this point you can stop the mock server if it is still running, and re-launch the coordinator as we saw in the previous section.
+At this point, you can stop the mock server if it is still running, and re-launch the coordinator as we saw in the previous section.
 The new prover will be running at http://localhost:9080,
-and the two end points are /status and /input
+and the two endpoints are /status and /input